isRadata/PhilzCoffeeData/README.md

       Using these steps, any active Philz App user in California can request the data that the Philz app collects.
 The raw data set is uploaded in this repo.

   2. Data Cleaning
       After recieving the Philz App data, the first step was to tidy the dataset in a usable format.
-The R code used to tidy the data is included in this repo.
+The R code in this repo was used to clean the data.

-  4.
+  3. Data Visualization in Data Google Studio.
+Import clean data set into data google studio to visualize data.
+The dashboard with this cleaned data can be found          here: https://datastudio.google.com/reporting/b2b8bf63-c7ab-4327-963f-c09715bc1a11

+So, does my husband spend exobitantly at Philz Coffee?